otrv4/otrv4/otrv4.md

 * Securely deletes `chain_key_r[i-1][k]`.
 * Increments the next receiving message id `k = k + 1`.
 * Uses `MKmac` to verify the received `Authenticator (MAC)` of the attached encrypted message.
-If verification fails, reject the message.
+If verification fails, rejects the message.
 * Increments the next receiving message id `k = k + 1`.
 * Constructs the nonce from the first 24 bytes of the `c` variable generated when creating `sigma`.
 See